billymoon/LoremIpsum/README.markdown

  * Select LoremIpsum when the list appears.

 Package Control will automatically keep Git up to date with the latest version.

+### Manual Install for ST3

+1. Open the sublime text command pallete, and **Preferences: Browse Packages**
+2. Checout the ST3 branch of this repo in there
+3. Restart ST3

+Report bugs here, and I will do my best to repair them (or better still - make the fix, and send me a pull request).

+---

 If you have some problems or improvements with it, contact me via GitHub.